 I am a certified educational planner (CEP – American Institute of Certified Educational Planners) who holds a Certificate in College Counseling from UCLA and is certified by New York State as a secondary school teacher.
 I graduated magna cum laude from New York University, where I was elected to Phi Beta Kappa and to Pi Sigma Alpha, the political science honor society, and I received a J.D. from the Maurice A. Deane School of Law at Hofstra University, where I graduated at the top of my class.
 I practiced law at the New York City Transit Authority and at several NYC law firms, including McDermott, Will and Emery.

+I have been working as an independent college consultant for close to 20 years.
 My interest in working with teens derives from my education background as well as my years as an editor for both print and online publications, especially New York, Westchester and Connecticut Family magazines.
 As an award-winning editor and writer specializing in higher education and secondary school, I have gained invaluable insight into families, secondary school and higher education.
 Thanks to my law background, I am an effective advisor to and advocate for my students.
 My law, writing and editing skills give students an advantage in brainstorming, crafting and polishing essays that sing and in highlighting their individual identities and personalities.

 I am a contributor to Get into College (Atlanta, Georgia: Hundreds of Heads Books, 2009) and How to Survive Getting Into College (Atlanta, Georgia: Hundreds of Heads Books, 2006), and I have shared tips on the college process in the Counselor’s Corner of the Get into College online newsletter.
-I have written about college for the RJ Insider’s Guide to College Life and for the newsletter of CACLD, the Connecticut Association for Children and Adults with Learning Disabilities.
+In addition, I have written about college for the RJ Insider’s Guide to College Life and for the newsletter of CACLD, the Connecticut Association for Children and Adults with Learning Disabilities.
 I was the College Insider columnist in Westchester County, N.Y.

 I have moderated programs and workshops with college deans from across the United States.
-Programs for college-bound teens and parents include College Ahead! in Greenwich, Connecticut, and for the past 8 years, the annual Inside the Admissions Office program in Scarsdale, New York.
-I have organized and moderated two workshops on how to decipher the high school transcript for my colleagues at IECA (Independent Educational Consultants Association) and a workshop on international admissions at the annual conference of the National Association for College Admission Counseling (NACAC), an organization of more than 11,000 professionals who assist students as they make choices about pursuing postsecondary education.
+Programs for college-bound teens and parents include College Ahead! in Greenwich, Connecticut and for the 13-year annual Inside the Admissions Office program in Scarsdale, New York.
+I have organized and moderated workshops on how to decipher the high school transcript for my colleagues at IECA (Independent Educational Consultants Association) and on international admissions for the annual conference of the National Association for College Admission Counseling (NACAC), an organization of more than 11,000 professionals who assist students in making decisions about pursuing postsecondary education.

-Medill Editorial Awards, Parenting Publications of America
+Medill Editorial Awards, Parenting Publications of America Gold, 1997; Silver, 1998

-Clarion Journalism Awards, Women In Communications, Westchester
+Clarion Journalism Awards, Women In Communications, Westchester Two Gold, Silver, 1993